 Downtown Expressway - Opening in 1976, the Downtown Expressway connects the Powhite Parkway to downtown Richmond and Interstate 95.
 The Downtown Expressway extends 2.5 miles from the Meadow Street Ramp in the west to I-95 in the east.
-The continuation of the Downtown Expressway to the west of Meadow Street is maintained by VDOT and offers a connection to I-195 to the north and the Powhite Parkway to the south.
+The continuation of the Downtown Expressway to the west of Meadow Street is maintained by the Virginia Department of Transportation and offers a connection to I-195 to the north and the Powhite Parkway to the south.